codesharedot/qtum-price-ruby/README.md

-# crypto-com-coin price ruby
+# ontology price ruby

-Gets the crypto-com-coin price with Ruby (from JSON).
+Gets the ontology price with Ruby (from JSON).

 https://ruby-lang.co